go2gym365/RL_study/berkeley_CS285/lecture_2/lec2.md

 3. How the error probability will increase untill $T^2$

-### 6.2 What I found later (from web search, GPT, and books)
+### 6.2 What I found later
 1. lots of researchers and students of RL are usually confusing State and Observation.
 - In the theory or textbook, they assume a cercumstance of MDP. but in the research or experiment, we usually get a information of camera image, Lidar value .etc so those are observation because they aren't include all the information.
 They're actually POMDP.
 Also lot of code miscalled observation as a state.
 - So we should not confuse about the concept between State and Observation

 2. Behavioral cloning
  -> Behavioral cloning is the moethod to fit 전문가 행동 using state by supervised-learning.
-But in the RL, Data is not IID so if there's a tiny ploblems, it will become compounding error and explode (the probability to make a big ploblem will be increase!)
+Even small classification errors can lead the policy to unseen states, causing distribution shift and compounding errors.
 - so collect a data smartly!
     - use very powerful model
     - make little wrng data to collect daggerish data